What is Teeth Whitening?

 Results of Teeth Whitening

 No whitening system is permanent.
 When you feel your teeth are becoming stained again, you can simply purchase the at-home whitening syringes for touch up.
 Good home hygiene makes a difference in the amount of time that whitening will last.
-If you avoid certain foods and beverages, brush for two minutes twice daily, as well as come in for twice-yearly professional cleanings it will aid in keeping your teeth their whitest.
+If you avoid certain foods and beverages, rinse your mouth with water after meals and staining beverages, drink through a straw, brush for two minutes twice daily, and come in for twice-yearly professional cleanings it will aid in keeping your teeth their whitest.

 Can teeth whitening damage my teeth?